MetricsDAO/xyz/README.md

 using IPFS package node has to be > 15 to using version in .nvmrc
 with nvm installed you should be able to run `nvm use`

-## Create Questions and View Questions/Upvote
+## Create Questions and View Questions/Upvote - (you'll need an .env file)

-Run same steps in core-evm-contracts as claiming and staking then switch to XYZ
+Run same steps in core-evm-contracts as claiming and staking except stop at running the `allocationAssigner.js` script
+IF YOU ARE RUNNING NODE LOCALLY - meaning your .env file for network is "localhost" Follow below steps
 Make sure you clear/reset accounts in Metamask
 Run this command
 `node protocol-scripts/assignxMETRIC.js`
+END OF RUNNING NODE/BLOCKCHAIN/HARDHAT locally

 Now in a seperate terminal run
 `npm run dev`
 visit http://localhost:3000/question-generation to generate questions